lelechen63/ATVGnet/README.md

 ### Running

 0. This code is tested under Python 2.7.
+The model we provided is trained on LRW.
+However, it works fine on GRID,VOXCELB and other datasets.
+You can directly compare this model on other dataset with your own model.
+We treat this as fair comparison.
 0. Pytorch environment:[Pytorch 0.4.1](https://pytorch.org/). (conda install pytorch=0.4.1 torchvision cuda90 -c pytorch)
 0. Install requirements.txt (pip install -r requirement.txt)
 0. Download the pretrained ATnet and VGnet weights at [google drive](https://drive.google.com/drive/folders/1WYhqKBFX6mLtdJ8sYVLdWUqp5FJDmphg?usp=sharing).
 Put the weights under `model` folder.